web-infra-dev/rsdoctor/packages/webpack-plugin/README.md

 ## Note

-This plugin is used by the `Webpack` repo to open Rsdoctor, [Quik Start](https://rsdoctor.dev/guide/start/quick-start).
+This plugin is used by the `Webpack` repo to open Rsdoctor, [Quick Start](https://rsdoctor.dev/guide/start/quick-start).

 Initialize the RsdoctorWebpackPlugin plugin in the [plugins](https://webpack.js.org/configuration/plugins/#plugins) section of the `webpack.config.js` file, as shown below: